The Batman was a triumph – but now it’s time to give the hero a rest

 Now that The Batman has provided just that, what the hero really needs is a nice long break.
 Contrary to the ever-suffocating demands of comic book movie fan culture, there isn’t an obligation to always have an incumbent Batman waiting in the wings.
 The same can be said of Superman, who’s about to receive a JJ Abrams-produced reboot before the Snyder era’s Henry Cavill has even officially left the role.
 Wouldn’t it be lovely if we were made to wait just a little bit longer before being thwacked in the face with yet another iteration of the same character?

-The Batman may be a triumph – it’s also performed well at the box office, raking in $128.5m (£97m) in its opening weekend, making it the second highest earning title of the pandemic after Spider-Man: No Way Home – but it’s not a film that necessarily needs a sequel right away.
-And it most certainly doesn’t need to be rebooted in five minutes’ time with a new actor.
-The eight-year gap between 1997’s franchise-nadir Batman and Robin and 2005’s franchise-rescuing.
-Batman Begins was exactly what the Dark Knight needed.
-Now that we’ve got the definitive interpretation we’ve been waiting for, it’s time for him to retreat into the Batcave once again.
+The Batman may be a triumph – it’s also performed well at the box office, raking in $128.5m (£97m) in its opening weekend, making it the second highest earning title of the pandemic after Spider-Man: No Way Home – but it’s not a film that needs a sequel right away.
+It most certainly doesn’t need to be rebooted in five minutes’ time with a new actor.
+The eight-year gap between 1997’s franchise-nadir Batman and Robin and 2005’s franchise-rescuing Batman Begins was exactly what the Dark Knight needed.
+Now we’ve got the definitive interpretation we’ve been waiting for, it’s time to retreat into the Batcave once again.

 Register for free to continue reading